 Before that, I worked as a front-end engineer at Piictu and DailyMe, and as an independent web developer for over a decade, with a brief, strange stint in the Venezuelan oil industry during that time.

-Outside of work, I enjoy wildlife & landscape photography, spending time with my spouse and our three rambunctious cats, and heading into the mountains as often as possible.
+Outside of work, I enjoy wildlife & landscape photography, spending time with my spouse and our three rambunctious cats, competing in the occasional race, and heading into the mountains as often as possible.